agitter/adaptyvbio-egfr/README.md

 3. Default BindCraft filters and advanced settings.
 Domain 3 structure without interaction sites.
 Lengths 50 to 75.
 Modifies strategy 2 with shorter lengths.
 4. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x.
 Domain 3 structure without interaction sites.
 Lengths 60 to 120.
 5. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x and `weights_helicity` to -1.
 Domain 3 structure without interaction sites.
 Lengths 60 to 120.
+6. Default BindCraft filters and advanced settings.
+All interaction sites from Adaptyv.
+Lengths 50 to 250.
+Same as setting 1 but reconfigured into a larger number of shorter jobs.

 ## Analysis
 The analysis code runs in the `adaptyv` conda environment created with `environment.yml`.